-Ker & Downey Product Manager Lisa Sun recently traveled to Ladakh in Northern India.
-She’s sharing her Ladakh travel guide with us today, with photography by Austin Mann.
+Ker & Downey recently traveled to Ladakh in Northern India.
+We’re sharing our Ladakh travel guide with you today, with photography by Austin Mann.

 When to Visit Ladakh